rishmiiee26/QR-Code-Generator-using-Python/README.md

 Enter text or URL in the input field.
 Click "Generate QR Code".
 The QR code will display instantly with a success message

+📋 Requirements

+Python 3.10 or above
+Libraries:
+qrcode
+PIL (Pillow)
+Tkinter (comes with Python by default)